Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

         ```swift
         let remotePath = ""http://nextome.com/position-icon.png""
-        PhoenixMapHandler.instance.setMapSettings(customPositionResourceUrl: remotePath)
+        NextomeLocalizationMapHandler.instance.setMapSettings(customPositionResourceUrl: remotePath)
         ```

 ### React to activity lifecycle (Android Only)
-:octicons-tag-24: PhoenixMapUtils 1.4.3.3
+:octicons-tag-24: NextomeLocalizationMapUtils 1.4.3.3

-On Android, we suggest to foward to PhoenixMapUtils all the methods releated to the management of the activity lifecycle.
+On Android, we suggest to foward to NextomeLocalizationMapUtils all the methods releated to the management of the activity lifecycle.
 This will allow to save and recover the state of the map if configuration changes happens (for example, when the user rotates the phone screen).

 To do so, override the following methods in your activity: